 - Species diversity of flora.
 They personify green meadows, forests, jungles, and valleys.

 - Health of the planet.
-The living growing covering is the lungs of the Earth.
-They allow you to save the life of all the inhabitants.
+The living, growing covering is the lungs of the Earth.
+They allow you to save the lives of all the inhabitants.
 Green is the color of growth, youth, and vitality.

-All shades of green cause calm, normalize the work of the nervous system and give peace.
+All shades of green promote calm, normalize the nervous system’s work, and bring peace.
 The color symbolizes the absence of aggression, goodwill, and harmony.

-The font, in its carelessness, resembles Rhodeport Regular or Onagri Regular but only partially corresponds to them, having original features.
+The font, in its carelessness, resembles Rhodeport Regular or Onagri Regular but only partially matches them, with original features.